Table of Contents

-In cases of secondary hypertension, symptoms of the individual underlying disease will accompany those of hypertension.
+In cases of secondary hypertension, symptoms of the individual underlying disease accompany those of hypertension.

 Progression and Special Forms of Hypertension

-Special forms of arterial hypertension are isolated office hypertension and isolated ambulatory hypertension.
+Special forms of arterial hypertension include isolated office hypertension and isolated ambulatory hypertension.

 Isolated office hypertension

-Isolated office hypertension, also referred to as “white-coat hypertension“, is characterized by measurements ≥ 130/80 mm Hg in the physician’s office, while measurements were taken at home and during blood pressure monitoring is normal.
+Isolated office hypertension, also referred to as ‘white-coat hypertension’, is characterized by readings ≥ 130/80 mm Hg in the physician’s office, while measurements obtained at home and during blood pressure monitoring are normal.

 Isolated ambulatory hypertension

 Isolated ambulatory hypertension is also referred to as masked hypertension.
-In these cases, blood pressure readings at the office are normal, readings at home or during blood pressure monitoring, however, are elevated ≥ 130/80 mm Hg.
-This special form can be linked to factors such as male gender, younger patients as well as smoking, alcohol consumption, and stress.
-In cases where the individual is already being treated for hypertension, this is referred to as masked uncontrolled hypertension (MUCH).
+In these cases, blood pressure readings at the office are normal; however, readings at home or during blood pressure monitoring are elevated ≥ 130/80 mm Hg.
+Isolated ambulatory hypertension is linked to factors such as male gender, younger patients as well as smoking, alcohol consumption, and stress.
+Isolated ambulatory hypertension involving individuals already undergoing treatment for hypertension, it is referred to as masked uncontrolled hypertension (MUCH).